 |---|---|

-| Failure to register despite being liable | 10% of the tax due, subject to a minimum of ₹10,000 |
+| Failure to register despite being liable | GST registration penalty (₹10,000 / 10% of tax), meaning 10% of the tax due, subject to a minimum of ₹10,000. |

 | Deliberate tax evasion by not registering | 100% of the tax due |

-| Late registration (registered but after the due date) | 18% annual interest on the unpaid tax amount, in addition to the penalty |
+| Late registration (registered but after the due date) | 18% annual interest on the unpaid tax amount, in addition to the penalty. |

 The 30-day clock for registration starts from the day your aggregate turnover crosses the threshold in a financial year.
 Missing this deadline has consequences that compound over time — the penalty is calculated on the full tax that should have been collected and remitted during the period of non-registration.